- Completely redesigned and returns for 2015 after a one year hiatus

 Completely redesigned for 2015, the Audi A3 returns after a one year hiatus as a sedan or cabriolet instead of a hatchback, and packed with features and luxury.

-The A3, which we last saw as an entry-level hatchback for the Audi brand, has been given a complete redesign that includes a new body style, a more tradition four-door sedan look.
+The A3, which we last saw as an entry-level hatchback for the Audi brand, has been given a complete redesign that includes a new body style (cabriolet) and a four-door sedan to replace the outgoing hatchback.
 In the A3’s short hiatus, the luxury market has changed – you can get a Mercedes-Benz CLA250 for under 30-grand, or a Lexus CT 200h for about the same, each of which had a more modern design and better features than the outgoing A3 which meant Audi had plenty of work to do.

 From the outside, the 2015 A3 looks like part of the family, with balanced proportions and Audi’s signature symmetry.
 It is the smallest car Audi makes, 10-inches shorter than the A4 and with a seven-inch shorter wheelbase to boot, on both sedan and cabriolet models.
 The A3 convertible has two-doors and seats four instead of five (like the sedan), along with a power-folding soft top that opens/closes in under 18 seconds at speeds of up to 31 mph.
 (Note that only the sedan will be available at launch in early 2014, while the cabrio version will debut later in the year.)
 LED daytime running lamps come standard, with full LED headlamps optional.